 Federal agencies like the Internal Revenue Service, Department of Agriculture and Department of Veterans Affairs have field offices in capital cities as well.
 State capitals provide a good base of operation for federal field offices.

 Capital cities often have more than one university.
 For example, the University of Texas at Austin, Texas State University-San Marcos, Southwestern University, St. Edward’s University, and Concordia University are all within a 30-mile radius of the Texas Capitol Building.
-Such institutions are potential employers.

 Universities located near large populations of government employees seek to capitalize on that market by offering online and night school programs as well, particularly for the degrees and certifications most often needed by government workers.
 Master’s programs in public administration, public affairs, and social work are common among those tailored to meet the needs of public servants.

-Being Close to the Political Action
+Proximity to the Political Action

 Working in a state capital provides a front row seat to the interaction between state politics and public administration, and it's often more than a front-row seat.
 Central office staff analyzes bills under consideration by the state legislature.
 Those analyses make it into the hands of agency leaders as they prepare to testify about those bills.
 Requests for data and public records come through the central office as well.